 The students completed these “weekly reports” for 10 weeks, along with items assessing well-being, physical symptoms, reactions to aid or help-giving, and appraisals of their overall state.
 Results from this study showed that participants in the gratitude group felt better about their life on the whole, more optimistic about the upcoming week, and reported fewer physical complaints than participants in the other groups.

 In study 2, a sample of about 160 undergraduate students in a health psychology class completed 16 “daily experience rating forms.”
-These rating forms were nearly identical to the forms from study 1, but referenced the daily time period instead of the previous weekly time period.
-The first two groups were also given the gratitude and hassles instructions, respectively, but the third group was instructed to write about ways in which they were better off than others.
+These rating forms were nearly identical to the forms from study 1 but referenced the daily time period instead of the previous weekly time period.
+The first two groups were also given the gratitude and hassles instructions, respectively, but the third group was instructed to write about the ways in which they were better off than others.
 This was dubbed the “downward social comparison” group.
 Participants also indicated the frequency with which they exercised, the number of hours of sleep they got the previous night, and whether they had engaged in prosocial behaviors each day.

-Results from study 2 showed that those in the gratitude group reported greater positive affect and more prosocial behavior than participants in the other groups, although there was no significant difference found in frequency of exercise or amount of sleep.
+Results from study 2 showed that those in the gratitude group reported greater positive affect and more prosocial behavior than participants in the other groups, although there was no significant difference found in the frequency of exercise or amount of sleep.

 Study 3 was conducted with a group of adults who suffered from a neuromuscular disease.
 They completed a packet of 21 daily experience rating forms similar to those employed in study 2.
 Participants were assigned to either the gratitude group, where they were given the same instructions as the gratitude group in the previous studies and completed measures of daily affect, well-being, and other health and daily living activities, or the control group, in which participants completed only the measures portion of the daily tasks.